 Celebrating Pride with Virgin

-To honour Pride Month, we’ve done a roundup of the very best celebrations across the Virgin companies.
-From Pride credit cards, specially-designed beers, emotive employee videos and even a dedicated radio station, Virgin is celebrating the LGBTQ+ community across the world.
-While we love celebrating Pride month each June, Virgin champions LGBTQ+ rights all year round, and has done from the very beginning.
+To honour Pride in 2021, we’ve done a roundup of the very best celebrations across the Virgin companies.
+From Pride credit cards, specially-designed beers, emotive employee videos and even a dedicated radio station, we didn’t let the pandemic stop us from celebrating.
+And while we love celebrating Pride month each June, Virgin champions LGBTQ+ rights all year round, and has done from the very beginning.

 Where it all began